stefaneidelloth/treezjs/doc/views/editorView.md

 <img width="400" src="../images/editor_view_stand-alone.png">

-* **Jupyter Notebook extension**: The first cell of the Jupyter Notebook is used to edit the JavaScript code of treez.
-The cells of the Jupyter Notebook are based on [CodeMirror](https://codemirror.net/) and here you can also [enable line numbers](https://stackoverflow.com/questions/10979667/showing-line-numbers-in-ipython-jupyter-notebooks) if you want.
+* **Jupyter Notebook extension**: The first cell of the Jupyter Notebook is used to edit the JavaScript sourcecode for the tree model.
+The cells of the Jupyter Notebook are based on [CodeMirror](https://codemirror.net/).
+You can [enable line numbers](https://stackoverflow.com/questions/10979667/showing-line-numbers-in-ipython-jupyter-notebooks) if you want.
 Further cells (containing python code or any other supported content) can be added to the Jupyter Notebook below.
+In addition to the buttons of the toolbar of the Editor View, the buttons of the Jupyter Notebook can be used, e.g. to open or save *.ipynb notebook files.

 <img width="400" src="../images/editor_view.png">